The best LGBT-friendly hotels

 So with both Pride and summer-travel seasons ahead, we've rounded up this list of the world's top LGBT-friendly accommodations (or cities) around the world.

-This roster focuses on queer gay and lesbian-owned properties, hotels with out team members, major LGBTQ destinations and hotel brands that expressly support the LGBTQ community.
+This roster focuses on gay and lesbian-owned properties, hotels with out team members, major LGBT destinations and hotel brands that expressly support the LGBT community.

 With every diverse traveler, the world grows a little bit more tolerant, more empathetic and more welcoming.